 Increased restoration and conservation in cities is certainly good news for residents who want to access nature, and for the species who live there.
 But there are other benefits too, known as “ecosystem services.”
 For example, urban biodiversity increases a city’s resilience to climate impacts and pollution by absorbing rainwater to reduce flooding, purifying the air we breathe, and even cooling down cities during heat waves.

 And improving nature doesn’t just involve major municipal works.
 You can play your part in creating viable habitat in your backyard (or on your balcony).
 Our In the Zone program, which aims to grow Canada’s biggest wildlife garden in the Carolinian Zone, has already registered almost 4,000 native-plant gardens.
 Neighbourhood gardens are already physically connected, but when they’re filled with native plants that benefit wildlife, they can create a corridor to a larger green space, providing urban wildlife with stopover points where they can feed and rest.
-And our Montreal-based Biopolis, which connects residents with scientists, decision-makers and urban biodiversity organizations to share knowledge, projects and best-practices, is also going national to further spread inspiration coming from all citizens and communities.
+And our Montreal-based Biopolis, which connects residents with scientists, decision-makers and urban biodiversity organizations to share knowledge, projects and best-practices, is growing across Québec to further spread inspiration coming from all citizens and communities.